 6. Great Barrier Reef, Australia

-The Great Barrier Reef, the biggest coral reef system on Earth, is a dream spot for anyone who loves to dive or snorkel.
-Think of clear blue water and sea creatures in all sorts of bright colors.
-It’s no surprise that visiting the reef is on many people's vacation lists.
+The Great Barrier Reef is the biggest coral reef system on Earth.
+It is a dream spot for anyone who loves to dive or snorkel.
+Picture clear blue water.
+See sea creatures in all sorts of bright colors.
+It is no surprise that visiting the reef tops many people's vacation lists.

-But there's more to it than just pretty views and fun times.
-The reef is alive, and it's delicate.
-It's home to so many kinds of fish, turtles, rays and other creatures to count.
+But there is more to it than pretty views and fun times.
+The reef is alive.
+It is delicate.
+It is home to too many kinds of fish, turtles, rays, and other creatures to count.
 This place is worth protecting.

-The reef didn't just show up overnight.
-It has been growing for thousands of years, with tiny coral polyps building on top of each other.
-It stretches for over 1,400 miles, that’s about the same distance as driving from New York to Florida.
+The reef did not just show up overnight.
+It has grown for thousands of years.
+Tiny coral polyps have built on top of each other.
+It stretches over 1,400 miles.
+That is about the same distance as driving from New York to Florida.
 You could spend a lifetime exploring its islands, beaches, and hidden spots.

 Sadly, the reef is in trouble.
-Climate change, pollution, and other things are hurting the coral and the animals that live there.
-If we don't do something, we risk losing this amazing place.
+Climate change, pollution, and other threats hurt the coral.
+They harm the animals that live there too.
+If we do not act, we risk losing this amazing place.

-People are taking action in different ways to save the reef.
-Some scientists are working on ways to make coral stronger.
-Others are trying to cut down on pollution that reaches the water.
-The Australian government is also doing its part by creating regulations to protect the reef.
+People take action in different ways to save the reef.
+Some scientists work on ways to make coral stronger.
+Others try to cut pollution that reaches the water.
+The Australian government does its part.
+It creates rules to protect the reef.

 If you get a chance to visit the Great Barrier Reef, do it responsibly.
-Choose tour operators who care about the environment.
-Don't touch the coral or leave any trash behind.
+Pick tour operators who care about the environment.
+Do not touch the coral.
+Do not leave any trash behind.
 Every little bit helps.

-Imagine floating in the warm water, watching colorful fish dart around.
-You might see a sea turtle gracefully swimming by, or a clownfish hiding in an anemone.
-The Great Barrier Reef is a place that can fill you with wonder and make you realize how important it is to protect our planet.
+Imagine floating in the warm water.
+Watch colorful fish dart around.
+You might see a sea turtle swim by with grace.
+Or spot a clownfish hide in an anemone.
+The Great Barrier Reef fills you with wonder.
+It shows how key it is to protect our planet.

-So, while seeing the reef up close is an awesome plan.
-Just remember that it’s also our job to keep it safe for future generations.
-Let’s work together to make sure this natural treasure is still here for everyone to enjoy.
+So, while seeing the reef up close is an awesome plan, just remember this.
+It is our job to keep it safe for future generations.
+Let us work together.
+We can make sure this natural treasure stays here for all to enjoy.

-There is a lot of work we can do on land to keep the reef healthy.
-Reducing our carbon footprint by using less energy, driving less, and supporting renewable energy can make a big difference.
-Choosing sustainable seafood options also helps, since overfishing can damage the reef's ecosystem.
+We can do a lot of work on land to keep the reef healthy.
+Cut our carbon footprint.
+Use less energy.
+Drive less.
+Support renewable energy.
+These steps make a big difference.
+Pick sustainable seafood too.
+It helps, since overfishing harms the reef's ecosystem.

 The Great Barrier Reef is calling.
-It's an invitation to see one of the most beautiful places on earth, and a reminder that we all have a role to play in protecting it.
-When we do our part, we can keep the reef thriving for many years.
+It invites you to see one of Earth's most beautiful places.
+It reminds us all to play a role in protecting it.
+When we do our part, the reef can thrive for many years.

 7. Santorini, Greece

-Santorini, Greece, is a super popular spot, and it's easy to see why.
-When you think of Greece, you probably think of Santorini.
-The island is known for its unique towns carved into the cliffs, with white buildings and blue roofs that are so iconic.
+Santorini, Greece, is a very popular spot.
+It's easy to see why.
+When you think of Greece, you picture Santorini.
+The island has unique towns carved into cliffs.
+White buildings with blue roofs make it iconic.

 8. Serengeti National Park, Tanzania